MS Stavangerfjord (2012): History

 Stavangerfjord commenced its maiden voyage on 14 July 2013.

 On 25 July 2013, it was announced Fjord Line has revised parts of the timetable for Stavangerfjord, starting on the evening of the 25 July for the following five weeks to allow more time for refuelling with liquid natural gas while in port.
 Fjord Line worked on new systems for filling fuel, which caused delays.

 On 2 January 2014 Fjord Line announced that they have been given authorisation from Norwegian authorities to bunker the LNG on board the ship whilst passengers were still on board.
-Due to this, Fjorld line no longer have to send LNG lorries to Hirtshals to do the bunkering in Denmark.
+Due to this, Fjord-line no longer have to send LNG lorries to Hirtshals to do the bunkering in Denmark.

 Along with its sister ship Bergensfjord, they were powered only by LNG from 2013 to 2022, when the 2021–2023 global energy crisis increased LNG price to uneconomic levels, and Fjord decided to replace the LNG-only engines with dual-fuel engines.